Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 Do you know how many countries have French as their official language?

-French is not just spoken in a few countries but is expressed in an exact count of 29 nations where it acts as the de facto language.
+French is not just spoken in a few countries; it is the de facto language in 29 nations.

-In contrast, the importance of well-known languages like Italian, Korean, German, Japanese, and Portuguese is limited to only a few nations.
+In contrast, the importance of well-known languages such as Italian, Korean, German, Japanese, and Portuguese is limited to a few nations.

 This is one of the few languages with a global presence.
 English, Spanish, and Arabic are other languages that can be useful in many areas.